-Unit Title Leading effective teams
+Unit Reference T/600/5306

 BIIAB Reference BIT2

 Level 3

 Credit Value 9

-GLH 26
+Guided Learning (GL) 26

-Unit Reference No. T/600/5306
+The purpose of this unit is to provide the

+Unit Summary learner with the knowledge to lead effective

+teams.

+Learning Outcomes Assessment Criteria

+(1 to 2) (1.1 to 2.14)

-Learning Outcome - The learner will: Assessment Criterion - The learner can:
+The learner will: The learner can:

-1 Lead effective teams 1.1 Work safely at all times, complying with health and safety and other relevant regulations and guidelines 1.2 Work in accordance with the roles and responsibilities
+1. Lead effective teams 1.1 Work safely at all times, complying with health and safety and other relevant regulations and guidelines

-identified for the team leader role
+1.2 Work in accordance with the roles and responsibilities identified for the team leader role

-1.3 Obtain the authority and support for the release of the

-necessary resources to carry out the team activities
+1.3 Obtain the authority and support for the release of the necessary resources to carry out the team activities

-1.4 Consult with appropriate people in order to secure the

-release of the following resources: • people involved

-work space/work area required

-documentation and information required
+1.4 Consult with appropriate people in order to secure the release of the following resources: people involved work space/work area required documentation and information required

-1.5 Set realistic and achievable goals and objectives for their

-team, in accordance with the targets set for themselves or

-for the work area/activity
+1.5 Set realistic and achievable goals and objectives for their team, in accordance with the targets set for themselves or for the work area/activity

-1.6 Prioritise the work activities to achieve the objectives, cost-

-effectively and efficiently

-1.7 Develop action plans which clearly identify activities and responsibilities required to meet the team targets: for themselves
+1.6 Prioritise the work activities to achieve the objectives, cost-effectively and efficiently1.7 Develop action plans which clearly identify activities and responsibilities required to meet the team targets:

-• for the team

-1.8 Determine and agree individual roles and responsibilities, and coach/mentor their team, focusing on the objectives that have been set

-1.9 Monitor the performance of their team against the goals and objectives which have been set, and communicate this

-to the relevant people

-1.10 Communicate effectively with:• management

-• peers

-subordinates

-1.11 Communication must include:

-• verbal

-written electronic methods

-1.12 Consult with subject specialists when required, to gain the

-necessary information to support the team goals and objectives

-1.13 Deal promptly and effectively with any problems within their control, and report those that cannot be resolved

-Unit Title Leading effective teams BIIAB Reference BIT2 Level 3 Credit Value 9 GLH 26 Unit Reference No. Т/600/5306 Learning Outcome - The learner will: Assessment Criterion - The learner can: 2 Know how to lead effective teams 2.1 Describe the roles and responsibilities of themselves and others under the Health and Safety at Work Act 2.2 Describe the business targets set for their area of responsibility, and how to set personal, individual and te am targets to achieve them (action planning) 2.3 Explain how to prioritise their own and their team's workload to ensure that targets are met 2.4 Explain how to communicate effectively, listen, question, , support and coach others to work towards the business targets 2.5 Explain how to present information effectively to management, peers or team members, using different methods 2.6 Explain how to conduct a team performance review and how to involve the team in brainstorming activities to identify opportunities, threats and solutions 2.7 Describe the types of conflict and problem that might emerge between work activities 2.8 Describe the organisational processes and procedures required to run their area of responsibility effectively (su ch as quality procedures, code of conduct, standard operations, problem resolution procedures) 2.9 Describe the improvement tools and techniques being us sed in their area of responsibility (such as hourly count monitor, TAKT time, continuous flow process, flexible manpower systems, quality level, defects per million opportunities, workplace organisation) 2.10 Describe the specialist help that they may require in their r area of responsibility, and how this can be obtained 2.11 Explain how to structure and lead a team event, and the presentation materials and work documentation required 2.12 Explain how to train others in the processes and u procedures relevant to them, and their area of responsibility 2.13 Explain how to monitor and check that their team is working to identified quality and safety standards 2.14 Describe the extent of their own authority, and to whom í . they should report in the event of problems that they cannot resolve I
+, for themselves for the team 1.8 Determine and agree individual roles and responsibilities, and coach/mentor their team, focusing on the objectives that have been set 1.9 Monitor the performance of their team against the goals and objectives which have been set, and communicate this to the relevant people 1.10 Communicate effectively with:managementpeerssubordinates 1.11 Communication must include:verbalwrittenelectronic methods 1.12 Consult with subject specialists when required, to gain the necessary information to support the team goals and objectives 1.13 Deal promptly and effectively with any problems within their control, and report those that cannot be resolved 2.
+Know how to lead effective teams 2.1 Describe the roles and responsibilities of themselves and others under the Health and Safety at Work Act 2.2 Describe the business targets set for their area of responsibility, and how to set personal, individual and team targets to achieve them (action planning)

+- 2.3 Explain how to prioritise their own and their team's workload to ensure that targets are met - 2.4 Explain how to communicate effectively, listen, question, support and coach others to work towards the business targets - 2.5 Explain how to present information effectively to management, peers or team members, using different methods - 2.6 Explain how to conduct a team performance review and how to involve the team in brainstorming activities to identify opportunities, threats and solutions - 2.7 Describe the types of conflict and problem that might emerge between work activities - 2.8 Describe the organisational processes and procedures required to run their area of responsibility effectively (such as quality procedures, code of conduct, standard operations, problem resolution procedures) - 2.9 Describe the improvement tools and techniques being used in their area of responsibility (such as hourly count monitor, TAKT time, continuous flow process, flexible manpower systems, quality level, defects per million opportunities, workplace organisation) - 2.10 Describe the specialist help that they may require in their area of responsibility, and how this can be obtained - 2.11 Explain how to structure and lead a team event, and the presentation materials and work documentation required